SebastianScherer88/sudoku-ml-vision-app/R/r_shiny_app/about.md

 ### Hosting

 The GUI (Graphic User Interface) you are seeing in front of you was written with R package [shiny](https://shiny.rstudio.com/).
-At the time of writing, it is hosted on one of the smaller AWS machines via the community editions of [Rstudio server](https://rstudio.com/products/rstudio/download-server/) and [R shiny server](https://rstudio.com/products/shiny/shiny-server/).
+At the time of writing, it is hosted on one of the smaller AWS machines via the community edition [R shiny server](https://rstudio.com/products/shiny/shiny-server/).

 ### Backend

 The backend, i.e. the logic actually solving your input sudoku, is wrapped in a RestAPI written in python and the [fastAPI package](https://fastapi.tiangolo.com/).
 It has fantastic documentation and great integration with other related packages.

 This RestAPI is also hosted on the same AWS machine, but only locally.

+I used Docker Compose to package the application's frontend and backend into one connected portable application.

 ### Resources and credits